mapbox/mapbox-navigation-ios/CONTRIBUTING.md

 * For general questions and troubleshooting help, please contact the [Mapbox support](https://www.mapbox.com/contact/support/) team.
 * Report problems with the map’s contents or routing problems, especially problems specific to a particular route or region, using the [Mapbox Feedback](https://apps.mapbox.com/feedback/) tool.
-* Report problems in guidance instructions in the [OSRM Text Instructions](https://github.com/Project-OSRM/osrm-text-instructions/) repository.
+* Report problems in guidance instructions in the [OSRM Text Instructions](https://github.com/Project-OSRM/osrm-text-instructions/) repository (for Directions API profiles powered by OSRM) or the [Valhalla](https://github.com/valhalla/valhalla/) repository (for profiles powered by Valhalla).

 When reporting a bug in the navigation SDK itself, please indicate:

-* The navigation SDK version
-* Whether you installed the SDK using CocoaPods or Carthage
+* The version of MapboxNavigation or MapboxCoreNavigation you installed
+* The version of CocoaPods, Carthage, or Swift Package Manager that you used to install the package
+* The version of Xcode you used to build the package
-* The iOS version, iPhone model, and Xcode version, as applicable
+* The iOS version and device model on which you experienced the issue
+* Any relevant settings in `NavigationRouteOptions` or `NavigationMatchOptions`
 * Any relevant language settings

-## Building the SDK
+## Setting up a development environment

+To contribute code changes to this project, use either Carthage or Swift Package Manager to set up a development environment.
+Carthage and the Xcode project in this repository are important for making sure dependent projects can use Carthage and for checking your work in the included Example or Example-CarPlay application.
+Swift Package Manager only builds MapboxCoreNavigation.

+### Using Carthage

 To build this SDK, you need Xcode 11.4.1 and [Carthage](https://github.com/Carthage/Carthage/) v0.35: